SCAD CAPP FAQ

 The CAPP program runs Thursday, July 27, 2017, through Friday, Aug.
 25, 2017.
 You should arrive between July 26–27, 2017, and attend the full length of the program.
 You may not leave the program early due to your student visa requirements.

 All fees are due in full by Monday, June 26, 2017.

 The CAPP program is limited to 65 participants.
 This small size ensures that students receive personal attention from SCAD faculty and staff, as well as the opportunity for all participants to get to know each other.

 Will I have access to a computer if I do not bring my own?

 Yes.
 CAPP students have access to the computers in the academic buildings and the library.
 Please note that these buildings will be keeping summer hours and will be closed in the evenings.
 Students who bring their own computers will have wireless internet access at their residence hall as well as in most other SCAD buildings.

 May I check in to the residence hall before the check-in date?

-Early check in is not permitted.
-Students may check in on Thursday, Aug.
-1.
+Early check-in is not permitted.
+Students may check in July 26–27, 2017.

 One of each of the following will be supplied:

-F-1 visa holders are permitted to enter the United States 30 days prior to the start date on your I-20.
-If you have already received an I-20 from SCAD admissions, you must contact the ISSO to request that a replacement I-20 be mailed to you as we will need to change your program start date to Thursday, Aug.
-1. The ISSO will send you more information on important visa and immigration information after SCAD receives your CAPP program fee payment.
+F-1 visa holders are permitted to enter the U.S. 30 days prior to the start date on their I-20.
+If you have already received an I-20 from SCAD admissions, you must contact the ISSO to request that a replacement I-20 be mailed to you, as we will need to change your program start date to Thursday, July 27, 2017.
+The ISSO will send you additional important visa and immigration information after SCAD receives your CAPP program fee.